 Section 4.2 Committees Generally.
 The Board may establish, by resolution approved by majority vote of the Board, committees in addition to the standing committees.
 The resolution shall prescribe the duties and powers of each such committee established.
 Each committee shall have such power and authority as is specified by the Board of Directors upon the establishment of such committee, subject to the Articles of Incorporation and applicable law.
 The delegation of authority to any committee shall not operate to relieve the Board or any member of the Board from any responsibility imposed by law.

 Section 4.3 Committee Appointments.
-The Board Chair shall appoint a chairperson and at least one member for each committee.
-These appointees must be members of the Board of Directors.
-Committee appointees can include additional participants who are not members of the Board.
+The Board Chair shall appoint a chairperson and members for each committee.
+At least one Board member must be appointed to serve on each committee.
+Non-Board members can be appointed to serve as committee chairpersons or committee members.
 All committee chairpersons and appointees serve at the pleasure of the Board Chair.

 Section 4.4 Recordkeeping.
 All committees so appointed shall, unless otherwise provided by the Board, keep regular minutes of the transactions at their meetings and shall cause them to be recorded in books kept for that purpose in the office of the School and shall report the same to the Board at its next meeting.
 The Secretary or an Assistant Secretary of the School may act as Secretary of the committee if the committee or the Board so requests.